icopy-site/awesome-cn/docs/awesome/static-analysis.md

 - [Gitleaks](https://github.com/zricethezav/gitleaks) — A SAST tool for detecting hardcoded secrets like passwords, api keys, and tokens in git repos.

 - [gokart](https://github.com/praetorian-inc/gokart) — Golang security analysis with a focus on minimizing false positives.
 It is capable of tracing the source of variables and function arguments  to determine whether input sources are safe.

+- [Grype](https://github.com/anchore/grype) — Vulnerability scanner for container images and filesystems.
+Developed by Anchore, it scans container images, directories, and archives for known vulnerabilities.
+Supports multiple image formats, SBOM integration, and VEX (Vulnerability Exploitability eXchange) for accurate vulnerability assessment.
+Works with various vulnerability databases and provides detailed reporting.

 - [HasMySecretLeaked](https://gitguardian.com/hasmysecretleaked) :copyright: — HasMySecretLeaked is a project from GitGuardian that aims to help individual users and organizations search across 20 million exposed secrets to verify if their  developer secrets have leaked on public repositories, gists, and issues on GitHub projects.